Gian Giacomo Trivulzio: Biography

 Trivulzio marched toward France with Charles' army.
 When the retreating French were attacked by the League of Venice in the Battle of Fornovo (1495), he fought with the French army.
 On June 15, 1495, he was appointed governor of Asti and was given noble titles and territories in France.
 After Charles died in 1498, his successor, Louis XII, mustered a large army under Trivulzio to conquer the Duchy of Milan from Ludovico.
 Trivulzio took several fortified towns and forced Ludovico to abandon Milan.
 On 6 October 1499, he presented Louis XII with the keys of the city.
 Louis made him governor of Milan; he had already made him a Marshal of France on 29 September.

 Trivulzio also took part in the victorious Battle of Agnadello against the Republic of Venice, and commanded contingents of the French army at Novara and (this time allied with the Venetians against the Swiss) Marignano.
 In 1516, he successfully defended Milan from the assault of Emperor Maximilian I.

-However, the high taxes insisted on by the French, and reports about his behavior as governor caused him to fall in disgrace soon afterwards.
-He went to France to regain his position from King Francis I of France, but in vain.
+However, the high taxes insisted on by the French, and reports about his behaviour as governor, caused him to fall in disgrace soon afterwards.
+He went to France to regain his position from King Francis I, but in vain.
 He died at Arpajon (France) in 1518.

 His nephew, Teodoro Trivulzio, was also a military commander under France, and was briefly governor of Milan, Genoa and Lyon.